Applications are now open for a scholarship that enables BC adults with developmental disabilities to pursue jobs training or personal development.

-The application deadline is April 10 and recipients will be announced this spring.
-The funding can be used anytime during 2015, but is not transferable if the recipient’s plans change.
+The application deadline is March 31 and recipients will be informed by letter later in the year.
+The funding can be used between May 2017 and April 2018, after the recipient receives confirmation they have been selected.
+Awards are not transferable if the recipient’s plans change.

-CLBC-funded adults may obtain application forms from local CLBC offices or at CLBC’s website, www.communitylivingbc.ca, by phoning toll-free to 1-877-660-2522 or emailing: Scholarship@communitylivingbc.ca.
-Information on the scholarships is also available at BCGEU’s website at www.bcgeu.ca or at www.selfadvocatenet.com.
+CLBC-funded adults may obtain application forms from local CLBC offices or at CLBC’s website, at www.communitylivingbc.ca/scholarship, by phoning toll-free to 1-877-660-2522 or emailing: CLBCInfo@gov.bc.ca.